babylonhealth/ios-playbook/Cookbook/Proposals/MultilineArgumentsBracket_SwiftLint_rule.md

 * Review Manager: Diego Petrucci

 ## Introduction
-The motivation to create this proposal to not waste the time to fix violations of a SwfitLint's rule which we maybe wouldn't like to have, considering all pros & cons.
+The motivation to create this proposal is to not waste time fixing violations of a SwfitLint rule which we maybe wouldn't like to have, considering all pros & cons.

 ## Motivation
 In our [StyleGuide](https://github.com/Babylonpartners/ios-playbook/tree/master/Cookbook/Style-guide#function-declarations) we have a section about multiline arguments & parameters.
-Multiline function declaration or function calls should have their brackets in separate lines.To reduce our time spent on fixing such nits we can use SwiftLint to warns us about such issues.
+Multiline function declaration or function calls should have their brackets in separate lines.
+To reduce our time spent on fixing such nits we can use SwiftLint to warns us about such issues.

 ## Proposed solution
 Turn on the following SwiftLint rules: